Thai silk: Identification of genuine silk

 As traditional Thai silk is hand woven, each silk fabric is unique and cannot be duplicated by commercial means.
 In contrast, artificial silk is machine woven, which means that every part of the fabric is identical and has the same color.

 In addition, Thai silk has a unique lustre, with a sheen that has two unique blends: one color for the warp and another for the weft.
 Its color will change when viewed at varying angles to light.

 Thai silk smells like hair when burned.
 The silk is similar to the composition of human hair and fingernails.
 When the flame is removed, Thai silk immediately stops burning.
 Artificial silk smells like plastic when burned and continues to burn even if the flame is removed.

 In terms of price, Thai silk is usually 10 times more expensive than artificial silk.

-A simple way to identify authentic silk is the "wedding ring" test.
-When pulling silk fabric through a ring, it will easily pass through.
-Imitation fabrics will bunch up and be difficult or impossible to pull through the ring.
+Examples of varieties of Thai silks protected as geographical indications include Lamphun Brocade, Chonnabot Mudmee and Praewa Kalasin.